Hybrid nonlocality via atom photon interactions with and without impurities: Introduction

-In this work, initial states are taken to be either a product or classically correlated or entangled in the atom-light bipartition which are allowed to interact via the Jaynes-Cummings Hamiltonian \cite{JC,Gerry}.
+In this work, initial states are taken to be either a product or classically correlated or entangled in the atom-light bipartition which is allowed to interact via the Jaynes-Cummings Hamiltonian \cite{JC,Gerry}.
 In the case of separable states, the CV system is either in the Fock or squeezed or coherent state.
 On the other hand, the hybrid cat state \cite{Arkhipov2018} is chosen to be the initial state which is, in general, entangled.
 We find that the maximal violation of Bell inequality oscillates with time and is highly dependent on the parameters involved in CV systems.
-We establish a connection between the violation of local realism, initial entanglement and hybrid Wigner negativity volume \cite{Karol2004,Arkhipov2018}.
+We establish a connection between the violation of local realism, initial entanglement, and hybrid Wigner negativity volume \cite{Karol2004,Arkhipov2018}. \ph{Note that, throughout the work, we assume that both the frequency of oscillation of the atom and the field are the same, i.e., the resonance condition, to simplify the complexity in the calculation.
+However, the formalism of our work also applies to the detuned scenario where the value and time of oscillation of Bell inequality violation can change compared to the resonance condition depending on the detuning parameter.}

 Departing from the ideal situation, we introduce impurities in the interaction strength.
 We demonstrate that the quenched averaged violation persists even in the presence of disorder, the oscillations observed in the ordered system vanish and saturate to some nonvanishing value when it is assumed that experimentalists are permitted to adjust the measurement settings in each realization of disorder.
 On the other hand, if the measurements are fixed to be optimal for the mean value of the random Gaussian disorder, we report that a violation of local realism is obtained only for a certain period of time, after which no violation is detected.